2017 Stanley Cup Final: Game five

 Matt Murray registered a 24-save shutout, his first of back-to-back shutouts, in Game 5.

 Justin Schultz scored for Pittsburgh early in the first period on the power play.
 Two more goals from the Penguins caused Nashville to again replace Rinne with Saros in net to start the second period.
 Pittsburgh scored three more times in the second, the first from Conor Sheary.
-Guentzel assisted on Sheary's goal, tying the rookie record for points in a single postseason (21).
+Guentzel assisted on Sheary's goal, tying Dino Ciccarelli's record for most points by a rookie in a single postseason (21).
 Kessel and Ron Hainsey scored the last of Pittsburgh's six goals; Kessel and Crosby both ended the game with three points.
-Neither team scored in the third period, making Matt Murray the first rookie since Cam Ward in 2006 to record a shutout in the Stanley Cup Final.
+Neither team scored in the third period, and Matt Murray stopped all 24 shots he faced to record his second shutout of the postseason.
+Murray also became the first rookie since Cam Ward in 2006 to record a shutout in the Stanley Cup Final.
 During the third period, 20 penalties were assessed, the most in one period since the third game of the 2011 Stanley Cup Final.